FrancoisEichinger/Simple_Entropy/README.md

 # Simple_Entropy
 Very simple program that returns the theoretical (max) entropy, the real entropy and the redundancy rate.
 Plus a character counter.

+## How to use
+- Edit the file 'file.txt' containing the data you wish to work on
+- compile the program via 'make run'
+- Launch it via './entropy' (the program takes no other argument)

 ## Output Example